+CPU

-CPU The processor type varies depending on model.
-To check which type of processor is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop -&gt; Desktop Assist -&gt; Support &amp; Recovery -&gt; PC Health Monitor , and then click PC Information .
-Legal Footnote (CPU) For more information resection. egarding CPU, please refer to the Legal Footnotes Hard Disk Drive or The capacity of the hard disk drive varies Solid State Drive depending on the model.
-Solid State Drive To check which type of HDD/SSD is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop -&gt; Desktop Assist -> Support & Recovery -> PC Health Monitor, and then click PC Information.
+The processor type varies depending on model.

+To check which type of processor is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop -> Desktop Assist (in taskbar) -> Support & Recovery -> PC Health Monitor, and then click PC Information.

+Legal Footnote (CPU)

+For more information regarding CPU, please refer to the Legal Footnotes section.

+Hard Disk Drive or Solid State Drive

+The capacity of the hard disk drive varies depending on the model.

+To check which type of HDD/SSD is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop -> Desktop Assist (in taskbar) -> Support & Recovery -> PC Health Monitor, and then click PC Information.

+Please note that part of the hard disk's overall capacity is reserved as administration space.

-SSD unless otherwise stated.
+In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.